statechannels/website/server/docs/getting-started.md

 ### For Developers

+Developers use the Counterfactual framework to manage the logic of virtual state channels.
+Counterfactual is modular, with the following components:

+1. Intermediary (we'll be using the Counterfactual Playground Server, as discussed above)

-The backend logic for the game is implemented by pure functions in the Solidity contract, **HighRoller.sol**.
+The application logic for the dapp is implemented by pure functions in a blockchain contract.
 Functionality handled includes answering the following questions:

 1. Whose turn is it now?
 2. What are the possible actions a user can legally execute?